serokell/blog-posts/typescript-for-haskellers/article.md

 Web apps are a mandatory part of every modern application nowadays, no matter how small or complex it is.
 From one-click apps that convert pictures to Photoshop, everyone wants fast and easy access to the app, and the web is one of the easiest ways to do that.

-In Serokell, we use [TypeScript](https://www.typescriptlang.org/) for writing web applications.
+In Serokell, we use [TypeScript](https://serokell.io/blog/why-typescript) for writing web applications.
-(You can read our reasoning for that in our [introductory blog post](https://serokell.io/blog/why-typescript).)
 But our main programming language is Haskell.
 And in this article, we want to show how Haskell knowledge can help you write TypeScript code.

-In this article, we won't cover all the similarities or differences.
+We won't cover all the similarities or differences.
 We will also not say much about the differences of TypeScript's type system vs. Haskell's or how it works under the hood.
 Our main goal is to show how you can use types in TypeScript like a Haskeller.